zhurui0509/COVID-Forecast-Graph/README.md

 * CDC Model Assumptions and Method Types \
 The underlying model assumptions and method types of involved [COVID-19 Forecasts](https://github.com/reichlab/COVID19-forecast-hub) are linked to the [CDC reported data](https://github.com/cdcepi/COVID-19-Forecasts).
 However, the naming schema are quite different between these two repositories.
 Therefore, we manually matched the team names used by CDC and project names used by COVID-19 Forecast.
 Moreoever, we categorized the methods into types such as: Machine Leanring, SEIR, SIR, Regression Analysis, Bayesian Analysis, and so on.
 The processed data is stored as [cdc_model_assumptions.csv](https://github.com/zhurui0509/COVID-Forecast-Graph/blob/main/cdc_model_assumptions.csv)

+Folder [output_forecast](https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/output_forecast) contains the triplified forecasts untill 09-30-2020, folder [output2_forecast](https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/output2_forecast) include forecasts after 09-30-2020.
+Folder [output_economy] collects graphs of economic-related observations.
+All data are represnted in the format of [RDF](https://www.w3.org/RDF/) and stored as [turtle files](https://www.w3.org/TR/turtle/).

+The graph and corresponding [endpoint](http://stko-roy.geog.ucsb.edu:7201 ) are updated every Tuesday.

 ## COVID-SO Ontology
 To increase the interoperability and reusability of the data, we design a COVID-19 related ontology - COVID-SO - on top of the [W3C recommended Semantic Sensor Network ontology](https://www.w3.org/TR/vocab-ssn/) and [its extensions](https://www.w3.org/TR/vocab-ssn-ext/).
 Concretely, we designed a three-tier ontology demonstrated as below.
-COVID-SO can be at in the folder of [COVID-SO Ontology] (https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/COVID-SO%20Ontology).
+COVID-SO can be at in the folder of [COVID-SO Ontology](https://github.com/zhurui0509/COVID-Forecast-Graph/tree/main/COVID-SO%20Ontology).

 * Upper-level ontology
 <p align="center">